msisto/storyboard/README.md

 Concretely:

-- Interaction states are real — hover a component and it hovers, type in an input, open a dropdown
+- **Interaction states are real** — hover a component and it hovers, type in an input, open a dropdown
-- Portals (dialogs, drawers, sheets) render and clip inside the frame, like a real viewport boundary
+- **Portals render and clip inside the frame** — dialogs, drawers, and sheets behave like a real viewport boundary
+- **Auto-layout with real constraints** — flow, gap, padding, and fill/hug sizing, snapped to your Tailwind scale
-- Every instance can hold independent content, so the same story appears as different concrete screens
+- **Every instance holds independent content** — the same story becomes different concrete screens
-- Each frame is a committed .tsx story — design changes show up as readable git diffs alongside the code
+- **Each frame is a committed `.tsx` story** — design changes show up as readable git diffs alongside the code

 ---